pratikghub/DataVaultX/ADF_ETL_Sales_Analytics/READ ME.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to [Microsoft Azure](https://azure.microsoft.com/) for cloud-based data management solutions and OpenAI's ChatGPT for documentation assistance.
+Special thanks to [Microsoft Azure](https://azure.microsoft.com/) for cloud-based data management solutions.